 Melina Ivanchikova is the associate director of inclusive teaching in the Center for Teaching Innovation.
 She supports the development of reflective and inclusive teaching practices, global learning, and intercultural inquiry.
 She’s worked in higher education for nearly two decades, focused on culturally-responsive teaching.
 Prior to this role, she supported internationalizing the Cornell curriculum as part of the Global Cornell initiative, and previously was the outreach coordinator for the Southeast Asia Program.
 She holds a Master of Fine Arts in poetry, a master's in English, and a bachelor's in Russian/international relations and comparative literature.
 A former community college professor, Melina is a poet ("Later the House Stood Empty," 2014; and "Place of Origin," 2008) and is bicultural (U.S.-Argentina).
 She is fluent in Spanish, continues to study Russian, and enjoys collaborating with others.

 Kimberly Kenyon is an associate director in the Center for Teaching Innovation and director of the International Teaching Assistant Program.
-She develops programs, oversees communications, and assists faculty across campus as they create or refine courses and explore new teaching, learning, and assessment ideas.
+She develops programs and assists faculty across campus as they create or refine courses and explore new teaching, learning, and assessment ideas.
 She consults with individuals, colleges, and campus leaders about pedagogical issues.
 Her interests include inclusive and social pedagogies, assessment, cognition, and applied linguistics.
 Kim previously taught instructional design at Ithaca College, University at Albany, and Rensselaer Polytechnic Institute, taught English overseas and worked for Fleet Corporate, Nynex, Supermarkets General Corporation, and Eileen Fisher.
 Kim has a bachelor’s degree from the City University of New York, dual master’s degrees in curriculum design and instructional technology (CDIT), and teaching English to speakers of other languages from University at Albany.
 She is ABD for her doctorate in CDIT, University at Albany.

 Dr. Derina S. Samuel is an associate director of graduate student development and of the International Teaching Assistant Program.
 She provides leadership for the GET SET Program, which includes the CTI Graduate Fellow Program, the fall and spring University-wide Teaching Conferences, GET SET workshops and the GET SET Certificate Program.
 She holds a doctorate in biochemistry and a master’s degree in public administration from Syracuse University, and a bachelor’s and master’s degree in chemistry from the University of Zambia.
 Her research and teaching interests over the past two decades have focused on future faculty programming, as well as professional development resources for graduate students and postdoctoral fellows.